top of page

 ✦ A sense of lightness

-✦ Tension release in the jaw muscles
+✦ Tension release in the jaw and upper body

 ✦ Emotional detox